einar-hjortdal/peony/INFO.md

 One or more additional prices are set using `price_list`.

-peony guarantees there is at least one base price per `region`.
-When a new `region` is created, all existing `product_variant` will be given a default base price of 0 for that region.
+Note: whenever a new `region` is created, all existing `product_variant` will have no base price for the new `region`.

 Note: `is_original` is never `true` when the `money_amount` is part of a `price_list`.